-- A. The purpose of this section is to start with a packaged cake mix and enhance it to make a new dessert. - B. Must be enhanced with one or more ingredients to make a dessert different than the original packaged cake mix. - C. Your new dessert does not have to be a cake. - D. All baked goods must be brought in on a disposable paper, cardboard, or foil plate or pan. - E. Baked goods may be cut to make sure they are the way you want them, but the whole item must be brought for judging. - F. All Start With a Cake Mix entries receiving honors and above will be kept for the People's Choice Award. - G. Photos of Trophy and Sweepstakes winners will be exhibited, along with a listing of all ribbon winners.
+- A. The purpose of this section is to start with a packaged cake mix and enhance it to make a new dessert. - B. Must be enhanced with one or more ingredients to make a dessert different than the original packaged cake mix. - C. Your new dessert does not have to be a cake. - D. All baked goods must be brought in on a disposable paper, cardboard, or foil plate or pan. - E. Baked goods may be cut to make sure they are the way you want them. - F. Your entire new dessert must be brought in for judging.

+- G. All Start With a Cake Mix entries receiving honors and above will be kept for the People's Choice Award. - H. Photos of Trophy and Sweepstakes winners will be exhibited, along with a listing of all ribbon winners.